 If you’ve got your heart set somewhere else, then go for it.
 “If you're aiming higher and think you can achieve the grades, why settle?” says Callu-m.

-Even if you’re sure you want to go to that university, don’t rush your decision.
-Remember, if you firm an unconditional offer now you won’t be able to change your mind on results day – you’ll have to ask to be released and then go through Clearing.
+Take your time and make the right decision for you.
+If you firm an unconditional offer now you won’t be able to change your mind on results day – you’ll have to ask to be released and then go through Clearing.

-- Don’t rush your decision – you have until at least the May deadline to make your firm choice.
+There's plenty of time to make your choice, as you have until the May 1 deadline to make your choice.